rob42/freeboardPLC/README.txt

 If you just want the binary hex files to upload to the arduino mega they are in the Release[Mega_model] directory.

+**You can upload these with the installer https://github.com/rob42/freeboard-installer if you dont want to compile code.

 However to  open and compile the project:

 Get Eclipse from http://eclipse.org/ and install it anywhere, but usually in C:\eclipse for windows.
 DONT pick a directory with spaces, and dont use any in projects - it will cause you grief :-)